whi-tw/hugo-startpage-theme/README.md

 ## Offline Use

-The theme specifies and includes an appcache manifest for offline use.
+The theme specifies and includes an appcache manifest for offline use / quick launch.

+This is always included at the moment, but will be controllable / disableable via `config.toml` eventually.

-For content changes to be applied, this manifest must be updated on each build.
+For content changes to be applied, this manifest ***must*** be updated on each build.

 Suggested way to get this updated is by running: